EU tells Turkey to pull migrants back from Greek border

 “A precondition for any additional EU help should be to stop all support to illegal border crossings and move people away from the border,” a German conservative member of the European Parliament, Manfred Weber, said.

-The 2016 accord had also envisaged the EU taking in thousands of Syrian refugees directly from camps in Turkey, rewarding Turks with visa-free travel to the bloc and faster progress in EU membership talks.
+The 2016 pact had also envisaged the EU taking in thousands of Syrian refugees directly from camps in Turkey, rewarding Turks with visa-free travel to the bloc, faster progress in EU membership talks and upgrading their customs union.

 But ties between the two soured following a botched coup against Erdogan in July 2016.
-The EU criticized the scale of Erdogan’s post-coup crackdown on critics and has effectively frozen Turkey’s long-stalled bid to join the bloc.
+The EU was taken aback by the scale of Erdogan’s post-coup crackdown on critics and has effectively frozen Turkey’s long-stalled bid to join the bloc.

+“We expressed very clearly to President Erdogan our commitment to move forward on these issues, provided that it is reciprocal,” von der Leyen said after about 40 minutes of talks.

 NATO head Jens Stoltenberg told a meeting with Erdogan that the alliance has already invested more than $5 billion in Turkey, including in military bases and radar sites.

-Additional reporting by Robin Emmott and Francesco Guarascio, Editing by Gareth Jones and Timothy Heritage
+Additional reporting by Robin Emmott, Michael Nienaber and Francesco Guarascio, Writing by Gabriela Baczynska, Editing by Gareth Jones, Timothy Heritage, William Maclean